New Found Glory (album): Reception

 Upon the album's release, it was well received by music critics.
 AllMusic writer Richie Unterberger awarded the album a favorable 3½ stars out of five.
-Despite stating the album wasn't "entirely original," he praised the record's "choppy uptempo rhythms, spiky buzzing guitars, and youthful harmonies."
+Despite stating the album was not "entirely original," he praised the record's "choppy uptempo rhythms, spiky buzzing guitars, and youthful harmonies."
 He also added that "there were less likable young punk bands that could have been honored with a record deal in 2000".
 Michael Dabaie of CMJ was also favorable in his review.
 Comparing the band to Green Day, Face to Face and Blink-182, he stated, "New Found Glory hits on a winning formula on its self-titled record: Without treading too far from the aggro path blazed years ago by bands like Dag Nasty, the quintet delivers catchy pop-punk riffs, smooth vocal harmonies and songs that are angst-ridden without being nihilistic.
 These guys exude sincerity, and lyrics like "The needle on my record player is wearing thin/This record has been playing since the day you've been with him" will ring true with everyone who ever wore out their Descendents records during a bad breakup."
 In his 8/10 review for webzine Drowned in Sound, Martin Rivers said its songs were "spellbindingly catchy", making for a "polished and hugely refreshing album."

 British rock magazine Kerrang! awarded the album a maximum five K! score.
 Describing the release as the band's "essential purchase," they also wrote, "Marking one of the biggest and quickest improvements in alternative music, the band's major label debut hurled them to the forefront of the punk scene.
 Packed with infectious melodies and sing-along anthems, it would see them jostling with the likes of Blink-182 for the genre's crown."
 Fellow British magazine NME awarded the album 8/10 and opined the band had "spot-on vocal harmonies that add just the right amount of pop tinge to [their] relentlessly hard-charging tunes."
 Writing for webzine PopMatters, Andy Argyrakis was of the view that the band succeeded in writing simple, easily relatable songs that translate well in a live setting.
 He also added that "The band's sound runs the gamut of many of the popular punk bands of today – MXPX, Blink-182 and SR-71."